No items found.

 • Child welfare: Social workers play a crucial role in child welfare systems, assessing child safety, advocating for children's needs, and working with families to promote well-being.

-• Elder care: Social workers support older adults by assessing their needs, connecting them with appropriate services, and advocating for their rights and well-being.
+• Older adult care: Social workers support older adults by assessing their needs, connecting them with appropriate services, and advocating for their rights and well-being.

 This list is not exhaustive, but it highlights the versatility of social workers within the healthcare landscape.
-Their ability to address healthcare's social and emotional aspects alongside medical treatment makes them invaluable members of any healthcare team.
+Their ability to address healthcare's social and mental or emotional issues, aspects alongside medical treatment makes them invaluable members of any healthcare team.

 1. Individual and group counseling